gkampolis/TitanicAPI/README.md

 #### Family members on board

-While the feature is obviously discrete/nominal, it has been left as a numerical to be able to predict previously unseen combinations.
+While the feature is obviously an ordinal (and equally spaced by one person at a time), it has been left as a numerical to be able to predict previously unseen combinations.
+During input validation, it is ensured that an integer is passed to the model.

 | Family |  mean | std. deviation |
 |:------:|:-----:|:--------------:|